Lagna: Division of lagnam and raasi

 The division of lagnam is same as raasi (1 raasi has 9 nakshatra padas).
 It is the same twelve division of a complete day each of duration two hours.
 However, the definition of lagnam is related to an individual time and place of birth.
 This is to differentiate between two persons born on the same day but at different places (or different longitudinal divisions) or two persons born on same day, same place but at different time of the day.

 In modern terms this is to differentiate people born on the same day but at different time zones.
 Thus, a person born on same day but in different longitudinal division is born while Earth is facing different raasi and nakshatra.
 Thus, lagnam of a person is the raasi and nakshatra faced by the part of the Earth surface on which he is born.

-Fix a point on the surface of earth.
+Fix a point on the surface of Earth.
 Note that the point will face all the 12 segments (raasis) of celestial sky, and also the 27 different nakshatra's while the earth spins on its axis.
 Since the raasis are 30 degree segment, the point will take 2 hours (or 5 nazhigais or 2.5 muhurtam) to move from one raasi to other.
-A day is divided in to 12 lagnams or ascendant with each lagnam of two hour duration.
+A day is divided in to 12 lagnams or ascendant with each lagnam of two-hour duration.
 A person's lagnam is the lagnam on which he is born on a given day of the given place.

 Use in matchmaking

 Next, another Lagna used in astrology, which is the rāśi (or sign) and nakshatra (constellation) in which the moon is found at birth.
 Usually the Moon's rasi and nakshatra are used to see marriage compatibility between a boy and a girl because it's easy to locate the position of the moon based on the Panchanga but each and every individual must know the following:

-The matching based on the Moon's Rasi and Nakshatra will not be very accurate.
-That is because the accuracy is not more than 10% and so it is advised to always look at the Lagna's (Rasi & Nakshatra) for Marriage Matchmaking (which increases the accuracy to about 50%).
+Matching based solely on the Moon’s rāśi and nakshatra, as used in Guna Milan, is considered limited in scope.
+Astrologers often recommend also considering the Lagna (Ascendant) and its associated rāśi and nakshatra for a more comprehensive view of compatibility.

 The other 40% of marriage matchmaking is known as Jathagam Porutham (Matching of the Birth Chart and also the Navamsa Chart of both boy and girl) which is equally important together with reference to the Lagna and that will include all the planetary positions, Naga Dosham and Kala Sarpa Dosham (Position of Rahu-Ketu), Kalathra Dosham or Mangalya Dosham [Position of (Mars-for both), (Venus-for boy) and (Jupiter-for girl), etc. that needs to be taken into account to fulfil the other 40% requirement.